 What is the actual cash value of my car?

-How do insurance companies determine the ACV of my totaled car?
+How do insurance companies resolve the ACV of my totaled car?

 While the process varies depending on the insurance company, some common factors calculate a vehicle’s actual cash value.

-• The selling price of similar cars in your area
+- The selling price of the same kind of cars in your location

 Actual cash value vs. Replacement cost of a car